-That story continues to grow and evolve today, and part of that is an ongoing transformation in the craft distilling and brewing industries of Oregon.
+Westward represents a fascinating element of the Pacific Northwest’s culture, part of an ongoing transformation in the craft distilling and brewing industries of Oregon.

-At the vanguard of these craft industries is a uniquely Oregonian distillery, based in the heart of Portland’s Distillery Row.
-Westward Whiskey has undertaken a mission to make American single malt whiskey a spirit for the discerning consumer.
-Single malt is a rapidly growing sector in the US, and Westward stands at the forefront of that growth.
+Westward Whiskey stands at the vanguard of these craft industries, as a uniquely Oregonian distillery, based in the heart of Portland’s Distillery Row.
+The distiller has undertaken a mission to make American single malt whiskey a spirit for the discerning consumer.
+Single malt is a rapidly growing sector in the US, and Westward is at the forefront of that growth.

 Born from Portland’s craft brewing tradition, Westward began life as House Spirits Distillery, founded by Master Distiller Christian Krogstad and co-owner and CEO Thomas Mooney.
 They’ve seen the distillery through a period of growth and evolution, turning American Aviation Gin from a regional brand to American’s leading craft gin, before selling the brand.

-But Westward’s current jewel in the crown is its single malt whiskey.
+But Westward’s current jewel in the crown is its single malt.
 Distilled from local malted barley with ale yeast, Westward Whiskey begins life as what is basically an artisanal pale ale.
 It goes through a slow, low-temperature fermentation, and is then aged in low-medium char American oak barrels.

 It’s done with a minimalist approach, Westward’s team explains.
 The entire process is designed to be error-free from the start, thanks to the philosophy that “great whiskey is made in the fermenter”.